 What is ECS disk encryption?

 The ECS disk encryption feature allows you to encrypt new ECS disks so that you can meet encryption needs for scenarios such as certification requirements and business security.
-The ECS disk encryption to encrypt cloud disks and shared block storage (referred to collectively as cloud disks, unless otherwise specified).
-This secure encryption feature allows you to encrypt new cloud disks.
-You do not have to create, maintain, or protect your own key management infrastructure, nor change any of your existing applications or maintenance processes.
-In addition, no extra decryption operations are required, so the disk encryption operation is practically invisible to your applications or other operations.
+The ECS disk encryption feature means you do not have to create, maintain, or protect your own key management infrastructure, nor change any of your existing applications or maintenance processes.
+In addition, no extra encryption or decryption operations are required, making ECS disk encryption operations invisible to your applications or other operations.

-Encryption and decryption barely degrades cloud disk performance.
-For information on the performance testing method, see Storage parameters and performance test.
+Encryption and decryption processes hardly degrade ECS disk performance.
+For information on the performance testing method, see ~~25382~~#concept_ytm_vwj_ydb.

-After an encrypted cloud disk is created and attached to an ECS instance, the data in the following list can be encrypted:
+After an encrypted ECS disk is created and attached to an ECS instance, you can encrypt data that is:

-- Data transmitted between the cloud disk and the instance.
+- Transmitted between the ECS disk and the instance.
 However, data in the instance operating system is not encrypted.

-- All snapshots created from the encrypted cloud disk.
+- Created from the encrypted ECS disk, such as snapshots.
 These snapshots are called encrypted snapshots.

 Encryption and decryption are performed on the host that runs the ECS instance, so the data transmitted from the ECS instance to the cloud disk is encrypted.

 ECS disk encryption supports all available instance types and is supported in all regions.

 ECS disk encryption dependencies

-ECS disk encryption is dependent on the Key Management Service (KMS) in the same region.
-However, you are not required to perform any additional operations in the KMS console, unless you want to perform separate KMS operations.
+ECS disk encryption is dependent on the Key Management Service (KMS), which must be in the same region.
+However, you do not need to perform any additional operations in the KMS console to activate ECS disk encryption.

-The first time you use the ECS disk encryption function when you are creating ECS instances or cloud disks, you must follow the prompts to authorize and activate KMS.
-Otherwise, you cannot create encrypted cloud disks or instances with encrypted disks.
+The first time you use the ECS disk encryption function (such as when you are creating ECS instances or ECS disks), you must first authorize and activate KMS.
+Otherwise, you cannot create encrypted ECS disks or instances with encrypted disks.

-The first time you encrypt a disk in a given region, Alibaba Cloud automatically creates a Customer Master Key (CMK) in the KMS region, exclusively for ECS.
-You cannot delete this CMK and can query it in the KMS console.
+The first time you encrypt a disk in a target region, Alibaba Cloud automatically creates a Customer Master Key (CMK) in the KMS region, exclusively for ECS.
+The CMK cannot be deleted.
+You can query the CMK in the KMS console.

 Key management for ECS disk encryption

 ECS disk encryption handles key management for you.
-Each new cloud disk is encrypted by using a unique 256-bit key (derived from the CMK).
-This key is also associated with all snapshots created from this cloud disk and any cloud disks subsequently created from these snapshots.
+Each new ECS disk is encrypted by using a unique 256-bit key (derived from the CMK).
+This key is also associated with all snapshots created from this ECS disk and any ECS disks subsequently created from these snapshots.
 These keys are protected by the key management infrastructure of Alibaba Cloud provided by KMS.
 This approach implements strong logical and physical security controls to prevent unauthorized access.
-Your data and the associated keys are encrypted by using an industry standard AES-256 algorithm.
+Your data and the associated keys are encrypted based on the industry standard AES-256 algorithm.

-You cannot change the CMK associated with encrypted cloud disks and snapshots.
+You cannot change the CMK associated with encrypted ECS disks and snapshots.

 The key management infrastructure of Alibaba Cloud conforms to the recommendations in (NIST) 800-57 and uses cryptographic algorithms that comply with the (FIPS) 140-2 standard.

-Each Alibaba Cloud account has a unique CMK for ECS products in each region.
+Each Alibaba Cloud account has a unique CMK in each region.
 This key is separate from the data and is stored in a system protected by strict physical and logical security controls.
-Each encrypted disk uses an encryption key that is unique to the specific disk and its snapshots.
+Each encrypted disk and its snapshots use an encryption key that is unique to the specific disk.
 The encryption key is created from and encrypted by the CMK for the current user in the current region.
 The disk encryption key is only used in the memory of the host that runs your ECS instance.
-The key is never stored in plaintext in any permanent storage media (such as a disk).
+The key is never stored in plaintext in any permanent storage media (such as an ECS disk).

 The CMK that ECS creates for you in each region is a service key.
-It does not consume your master key quota in a given region and no additional fees are incurred.
+It does not consume your master key quota in a given region, meaning no additional fees are incurred.

 These operations include: